 It is best practice not to include an Annual Base Salary for Hourly employees.
 Likewise, it is also best practice not to import hourly values for Salary employees.

-Annual Benefit Salary and Benefit Salary Effective Date have been added to the import templates and are available for import.
+Annual Benefit Salary and Benefit Salary Effective Date have been added to the import templates and are required when importing.
 Updating Annual Base Salary and Annual Benefit Salary will trigger a rate recalculation, and will update enrolled income-based benefits.
 Events will be stored on the employee event history (Manage Employee > Events) detailing when import changed either of these fields.
-If salary data is imported without a salary effective date, the effective date will be assigned as today.

 If Annual Benefits Salary was imported with bad data, importing a blank value will unset the salary, but only when there is a benefit salary effective date imported too.